Myanmar's military makes its annual parade of strength despite unprecedented battlefield losses | Law-Order

 Many Western nations have applied sanctions against Myanmar's ruling generals because of their 2021 seizure of power and brutal suppression of opposition.
 Military offensives since then have displaced more than 2 million people, according to the United Nations.

-The army in 2021 overthrew the elected government of Aung San Suu Kyi, whom it accused, without providing evidence, of winning the 2020 election through massive voter fraud.
+The army in 2021 overthrew the elected government of Aung San Suu Kyi, whom it accused of winning the 2020 election through massive voter fraud, presenting what it said was evidence disputed by independent poll watching groups.

 The military's suppression of protests against its takeover triggered nationwide armed resistance.
 Thousands of young people fled to jungles and mountains in remote border areas and made common cause with ethnic guerrilla forces battle-hardened by decades of combat with the army in pursuit of autonomy.